joeyhage/homebridge-alexa-smarthome/README.md

 - Lightbulbs
 - Switches
   - HomeKit switches do not support brightness so any switches you have that support brightness will appear in HomeKit as Lightbulbs.
-  - The following Alexa devices appear as Switches in HomeKit and only support On and Off currently:
-    - Air fresheners
-    - Vacuum cleaners
-    - Game consoles
 - Fans
 - Outlets + smart plugs
 - Thermostats